 3. Handle a Book

-Not read it, but rather be able to locate the cover, hold it in the right direction, turn the pages, and locate the text.
+Don’t expect a preschooler to read at this age, but rather be able to locate the cover, hold it in the right direction, turn the pages, and locate the text.
 The one and only way to teach this skill is to read to your child every single day.
 Have books in every room and in the car.
 Make sure that your child sees you reading your own books, too.
+Visit the public library often.
 Read, read, read!
-Children that are ready to daily begin more ready for kindergarten, as they are used to listening to stories, following along, and have seen it modeled.
+Children that are ready to daily begin more ready for kindergarten, as they are used to listening to stories, following along, and have seen reading positively modeled.

 4. Get Themselves Dressed

 Kindergartners need to be able to put on their own coats and shoes and button their own pants.
 If your child hasn’t mastered shoe tying at the beginning of the year, don’t panic!
-Keep practicing, but be sure to send him to school in velcro shoes (or something similar) that he can do himself.
+Keep practicing, but be sure to send them to school in velcro shoes (or something similar) that they can do independently.

 5. Be Independent in the Bathroom

 Kindergarten teachers are likely not going to be able to accompany their students to the bathroom.
 The students must be able to handle their own pants (no overalls or onesies!), wipe themselves, and wash their own hands.
+Help them succeed with easy clothing with elastic bands and progress with buttons and zippers as they gain confidence.
 Start practicing at age 4!

 6. Use Scissors, Glue, and Crayons

-There’s a lot of coloring, cutting and pasting going on in kindergarten.
+There’s a lot of coloring, cutting, and pasting going on in kindergarten.
 The children who already know how to use their school supplies at the beginning of the year get a big gold star.
-If you need some suggestions for using scissors, I love this set of pictures that shows the “right” way and the “wrong” way.
+If you need some suggestions for using scissors, this set of pictures that shows the “right” way and the “wrong” way.

 7. Identify Some Letters and Letter Sounds